 The Xiaomi Mi WiFi repeater (or extender) is a handy little device that extends the range of your WiFi network.
 Most of us know that WiFi networks are limited in range.
 If you have a large house with two or more floors, staying connected to your WiFi is a big problem.
 This is where WiFi repeaters or extenders come in; these devices ensure that you have strong Internet connection wherever you are in the building.

 You might have bought the Mi WiFi repeater or the Xiaomi Mi WiFi Repeater Pro because you are sick of weak and spotty connections when you’re far away from the main router.
 In this guide, we’ll teach you how to setup and configure your Mi WiFi repeater to work with your router.
 This guide is also applicable for the newer Xiaomi Mi Wifi Repeater Pro.

-If you haven’t already done so, connect the Mi WiF repeater to a USB power source.
+If you haven’t already done so, connect the Mi WiFi repeater to a USB power source.
 If you don’t have a USB outlet, you can use a powerbank or a USB wall charger.
 For the Xiaomi Mi WiFi Repeater Pro, just plug it to an AC power source.
 A blinking orange LED light will indicate the repeater is already powered on.

-Open the Mi Home app and choose China as the region.
+Next, select Chinese mainland as the country and region.
+This is important.
 Selecting any other country may cause the setup to fail.
 Tap the “Save” button to proceed.

 There will be a notification to turn on Bluetooth.
 Tap “Turn on.”

 The app will detect the Mi WiFi repeater.
 Choose your Xiaomi Mi Wi-Fi repeater by tapping on it.

 Select your router and select “Tap to enter password.”

 Wait for the Mi Home app to configure the repeater.